 Facilitators teach the 100-Hour Transition Training Program in accordance with the Department’s approved curriculum.
 The duties of the Facilitators include, but are not limited to, the following:

-65% Conduct 100-Hour Transition/Re-Entry Training Program classes for inmates identified as appropriate and eligible for the program.
+65% Conduct 100-Hour Transition/Re-Entry Training Program classes identified as appropriate and eligible for the program.

 20% Ensure that all services are documented on the Daily Attendance Roster and maintain all attendance rosters on-site.